-Registered student organizations are required to utilize Engage to maintain an accurate roster, including a current listing of officers. t At a minimum, all organizations must list a primary contact, president, and financial officer.
+Registered student organizations are required to utilize Engage to maintain an accurate roster, including a current listing of officers.
+At a minimum, all organizations must list a primary contact, president, and financial officer.
 The president and financial officer cannot be the same individual.

 Student organizations should post all events open to the GW student community on Engage for maximum publicity potential.
 Only those events posted on Engage will be considered for cross-promotion on campus platforms such as The Newsletter (distributed weekly to all undergraduate students), University social media handles, GWToday and more.
+All events posted on Engage with a public view setting are automatically posted on the University Calendar.